Key facts

 Most expats supplement public coverage with private health insurance, which dramatically reduces wait times and gives access to modern private hospitals and English-speaking doctors.

 Popular private insurers include Multicare, Médis, and AdvanceCare.
 Hospital da Luz and Hospital CUF are the two largest private hospital networks, with facilities in Lisbon, Porto, and the Algarve.
 Many expats find that the combination of SNS coverage for emergencies and private insurance for routine care provides better coverage than what they had in the US — at a fraction of the cost.
+Portugal consistently ranks among the best countries with universal healthcare for expats.
 For a deeper comparison of healthcare options abroad, see our expat health insurance guide.

 Transport: Cheap, Efficient, and Improving